The Best Computer/Laptop and Audio Software for V3?

 Percussive Setup

-If you’re leaning toward percussive performance, here are some great software options to explore:
+If you’re leaning toward percussive performance here are some great software options to explore, all with included factory presets for out-of-the-box V3 compatibility:

-Native Instruments Battery 4 - Highly recommended.
-It can run as a standalone app (no DAW needed) and comes with a rich library of drum sounds and presets.
+• Native Instruments Battery 4 - runs as a standalone app or a plugin and comes with a rich library of drum sounds

 Tonal Setup

-If you’re more interested in playing melodic tones or synth sounds, your V3 pad can act like a keyboard or mallet controller.
-Its 4 surface zones and 9 rim zones (defaulted to a C Major scale) can trigger any software instrument that responds to MIDI.
+If you’re more interested in playing melodic tones or synth sounds your V3 can act like a keyboard or mallet controller.
+Its 4 surface zones and 9 rim zones (defaulted to a C Major scale) can trigger any software that responds to MIDI.

 Here are a few standout programs for tonal playing:

-Logic Pro / MainStage - with included plugins [Alchemy, Sampler, Instruments, etc.]
+• Logic Pro / MainStage - with included plugins [Alchemy, Sampler, instrument libraries, etc.]

-Ableton Live - with included instrument and synth plugins
+• Ableton Live - with included instruments and synth plugins

-And really, there are dozens more - the V3 is compatible with anything that can receive MIDI notes.
+And really, there are dozens more - the V3 is compatible with any program that can receive MIDI.
+Factory presets included with most programs make it easy to get going.

 Try Before You Commit